tijptjik/FEWD_1.0/lesson1/slides.md

 ## What is Web Development?
 <aside class="notes"></aside>

-For simple static websites, web development can simply refer to:
+For a static website, web development can simply refer to:

 * Writing markup: HTML
 * Writing style: CSS